 No one should be using iPhone’s physical storage to store contacts anymore. iCloud has made that obsolete.
 These instructions explain how contacts are stored on your iPhone and how you can recover those from your iCloud account if you lose them.

 iCloud is a massive set of computer servers located in Apple data centers around the world.
 They store your contacts for you.
 Plus, they can store other kinds of data such as documents written with the Google Docs or Microsoft Office apps for iOS.
 You can also use iCloud to store the photos, email, and calendar data from your iPhone, iPhone, or Mac.
+The service works by uploading your data on your phone via the internet onto the iCloud servers.
+You can secure this transfer by ensuring your phone is always connected to an encrypted tunnel such as an iOS VPN.

 In addition to making a backup copy of your data, iCloud has the added advantage that your contacts are available on all of your Apple devices regardless of where you entered them.
 It is natural and easy.
 There is no need to do anything awkward like copy contacts to a SIM card, export them to a text file, or use iTunes to backup and recover those.